Ideas slip away in the time it takes to write them down

 Some traditionalists will call this blasphemy.
 But this isn't replacing composition—it's extending the indeterminacy and curated unpredictability that composers have explored for over a century.

-Development is ongoing, with public access planned for a future release.
+Development ongoing.
+Public access planned for a future release.
 The name may change.

 Ideas slip away in the time it takes to write them down

-To substitute a Neapolitan 6 chord in first inversion across a symphonic score, you'd need to identify the chord structure and enter each note across every instrument individually.
+To substitute a Neapolitan 6 chord across a symphonic score, you'd need to identify the chord structure and enter each note across every instrument individually.
 By the time you've done that, the idea that sparked it has faded.

 Like Cursor for code, MusicIDE lets you prompt the system to handle edits—generating and applying changes across the score while you review and refine.